Pavani-Vithala/bamazon/README.md

 # bamazon
 Amazon like app

-The purpose of this app is provide an Amazon like optiosn to users.
+The purpose of this app is provide an Amazon like options to users.

 CUSTOMER APP(bamazonCustomer1.js)